Pac-Man Vs.: Gameplay

 Pac-Man Vs. is a maze video game.
 The game requires a Game Boy Advance, the GameCube - Game Boy Advance link cable peripheral, and one to three GameCube controllers to play.
-Before the game begins, a predetermined score value can be set to either 7,000, 10,000 or 15,000 points, in which the player who reaches this score wins.
+Before the game begins, a predetermined score value can be set to either 7,000, 10,000 or 15,000 points; the first player to reach this score wins.
 One of the players will be assigned as Pac-Man, the others being the ghosts.
 The player controlling Pac-Man uses the Game Boy Advance to play, the objective being to eat all the dots in the maze without being caught by a ghost.
-Eating large flashing "Power Pellets" will cause the ghosts to turn blue, allowing Pac-Man to eat them for points and send them back to the regeneration box in the middle of the maze.
-If Pac-Man is caught by a ghost, the person that caught him will become Pac-Man in the next round.
-Eating a certain amount of pellets will cause a fruit to appear underneath the regeneration box, which Pac-Man can eat for bonus points.
+Eating large flashing "Power Pellets" will cause the ghosts to turn blue, allowing Pac-Man to eat them to steal points and send them back to the regeneration box in the middle of the maze.
+If a ghost catches Pac-Man, the person that caught him will become Pac-Man in the next round.
+Eating a certain amount of pellets will cause a fruit to appear underneath the regeneration box, which Pac-Man or the ghosts can eat for bonus points.

 The remaining players will take control of the ghosts on the television screen, who must catch Pac-Man before he eats all of the pellets in the maze.
 If Pac-Man consumes a Power Pellet, the ghosts will turn blue and become slower, and must avoid contact with Pac-Man.
 The ghosts have a limited field of vision, which can be increased for a limited period of time by eating fruit that appears in the middle of the stage.
-If there are fewer than four players in the game, uncontrolled ghosts will become gray-colored CPUs that are harmless to Pac-Man — however, a ghost can touch him to tag it with his or her color, which can kill Pac-Man and count towards that player's score.
+If there are fewer than four players in the game, uncontrolled ghosts will start as gray-colored CPUs that are harmless to Pac-Man — however, a human-controlled ghost can touch it to tag it with his or her color, which can kill Pac-Man and count towards that player's score.

 Pac-Man can earn points by eating pellets, vulnerable ghosts and fruit, while ghosts can earn them by eating fruit and catching Pac-Man.
 Should Pac-Man clear the stage of pellets, the person controlling him will earn 1,600 point bonus and will continue to play as him in the next stage, however Pac-Man will also lose that same amount to a ghost who catches him.
 Mario (voiced by Charles Martinet) appears as an announcer and will commentate on the game, such as when Pac-Man eats a Power Pellet or when a fruit appears in the stage.
 Six different mazes can be selected, each having different layouts and music.